msys2/MSYS2-packages/README.md

 Package scripts for MSYS2.

-To build these, run start_shell.cmd then from the bash prompt.
+To build these, run msys2_shell.cmd then from the bash prompt.

     cd ${package-name}
     makepkg